th1rt3en/education-dp-exercise/README.md

 6. the data processing and transformations should be covered by tests

 Feel free to clarify the requirements further, if you have any doubts.

+### Bonus (Optional)

+If you have indicated any DevOps skillsets in your resume, please create a Dockerfile, and deploy the web app onto a free cloud platform, such as Heroku.